The Upside of Uncertainty

 In theory, the AI enthusiasts argue, the technology could take what was once a 10- to 15-year process and cut it down to 7 years.
 This AI narrative, however, may be overlooking serious challenges such as the complexity of biological systems, data quality issues, and the risk of algorithmic biases.
 While AI can accelerate the identification of promising compounds, it relies heavily on existing data, which may be incomplete or flawed, leading to misleading predictions.
 Additionally, the nuanced nature of human biology means that an AI model could overlook critical interactions and safety concerns, potentially resulting in costly failures in clinical trials.
 Without careful oversight and validation, the promise of AI could fall short, leading to disillusionment in the drug development process.

 Although AI will some day streamline operations everywhere, making businesses more efficient and profitable, the question of how much value AI accounts for is far less obvious than it seems at first consideration.
+According to one survey, employees in the pharmaceutical industry are seen sceptical about the effectiveness of AI technologies; despite the hype surrounding generative AI, most respondents considered it overrated.

 At the moment, three companies are viewed as the pioneers leading the charge in AI: